Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: Noise Measurements under Dark Conditions

-Under dark conditions, the noise PSDs are dominated above $\approx$0.1~Hz by generation-recombination noise.
-(This point has been verified by checking its temperature dependence~\cite{SPIE}.)
-We overlay the expected TLS noise based on scaling using Eq.~\ref{EQ:scaling} for the known KID area and for the known feedline readout power and the calculated stored energy in the KID (see, e.g., \cite{defrance-c} for the conversion).
-We plot the scaled TLS noise assuming the given broken power law and assuming extrapolation of the $f^{-0.5}$ power law at all frequencies.
 The scaling estimates predict TLS noise levels below the noise PSD observed.
-Thus, while we cannot explicitly check the extrapolation of the TLS noise measurements from~\cite{defrance}, we can set upper limits by fitting the $f \leq 100$~Hz form to the observed data, conservatively assuming the rise in noise at low frequency is entirely due to TLS.\footnote{We have no definite evidence it is TLS.
-In fact, the appearance of a similar rise in the dissipation-direction noise PSD (not shown here), which should not be subject to TLS noise, suggests the rise is correlated electronics noise.
-Future measurements will benefit from removal of correlated noise using the off-resonance tone in the two-tone setup and may set more stringent limits. } We thus obtain an approximate upper limit of 3.5 times the broken power-law model and 56 times the extrapolated $f^{-0.5}$ model.
+Thus, while we cannot explicitly check the extrapolation of the TLS noise measurements from~\cite{defrance}, we can conservatively \mrep{assume }the rise in noise at low frequency is entirely due to TLS\footnote{We have no definite evidence it is TLS\mrep{\ noise}.
+In fact, the appearance of a similar rise in the dissipation-direction noise PSD (not shown here), which should not be subject to TLS noise, suggests the rise is correlated electronics noise. \mrep{It may be reduced when the correlated-noise-removal capability of the two-tone IQ mixers setup is used}. }\mrep{\ and fit the following two forms (for the two TLS power laws combined with the observed white noise) to the Fig.~\ref{fig:dark_load} data:

-Under optical load, the noise has only been reliably measured above 100 Hz (those measurements, previously reported in~\cite{SPIE}, did not use the two-tone setup.
-They showed a dependence on optical load consistent with domination by GR+photon noise~\cite{SPIE}.
-We thus extrapolate this measured noise down to 0.01 Hz in the figure.
-We overlay the noise PSD from the dark data.
-Because the optical load was $\approx$180~K, and we expect the optical load on the sky will be 40--150~K (depending on spectral band)~\cite{SPIE}, and because the KID responsivity $d(\delta f/f)/dP_{opt}$ decreases with increasing load, the photon noise under on-sky conditions will likely be between the dark GR noise PSD and the optical GR+photon noise PSD.
-A collusion of the dependence of responsibility and photon noise on loading could possibly cause the photon noise in $S_{\delta f/f}$ to exceed the value measured at $T_{Load} = 180$~K; if so, our analysis below is conservative.